best-practice-and-impact/ons-spark/ons-spark/spark-concepts/partitions.md

 The short answer is- don't worry about it too much!

 Let's flip the question around.
 What are the consequences of getting the number of partitions "wrong"?
 Most of the time- nothing.
-You could spend hours trying to optimise the number of partitions and gain a $x2$ increase in processing speed, but it's likely there are other things you can do that will gain $x10$ or $x100$ increase in processing speed.
+You could spend hours trying to optimise the number of partitions and perhaps speed up the processing time to be twice as quick, but sometimes there are simpler things you can do that might speed up the processing by ten times or a hundred times the processing speed.

-As the computer scientist Donald Knuth once wrote,
+As the computer scientist Donald Knuth once wrote:

 >Premature optimization is the root of all evil (or at least most of it) in programming
 >